 - The XP370 has no pre installed track mounted string dampeners

-The Barnett Explorer series crossbows all measure a total length of 34.5 inches(including stirrup) and a width(axle-to-axle) of 16.5 inches uncocked and 13.3 inches cocked.
-The crossbows are all lightweight, the Explorer XP370 and the Explorer XP380 each weigh 6 pounds.
-The Explorer XP400 has slightly more weight to it, tipping the scales at 6.2 pounds.
-The XP370’s black finish looks great, the Black Strike finish on the XP380 also looks nice and I especially like the XP400’s Strike camo.
+The Barnett Explorer series crossbows all measure a total length of 34.5 inches(including stirrup) and a width(axle-to-axle) of 16.5 inches uncocked and 13.3 inches once cocked.
+They’re all lightweight crossbows, the Explorer XP370 and the Explorer XP380 each weigh 6 pounds, and the Explorer XP400 has slightly more weight to it, tipping the scales at 6.2 pounds.

 Speed and Arrows